pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

 To subscribe to a topic, this class offers the subscribe() method, which accepts three parameters namely, the name of a topic,  a group id, a dictionary containing options such as timeout and compression, and a listener.

 The listener must implement the IkafkaMessageListener interface, which contains the on_message() method.
-The on_message() method requires three parameters: topic, partition and message object.
+The onMessage() method requires three parameters: topic, partition and message object.
 The example below shows how to use it.

 {{< tabsection >}}
    Not available